Understand What is Browser

-Home Guide What is a Browser and How do they work?
+Home Guide What is a Browser?
+How does it Work?

 By Kitakabee, Community Contributor -

-Web browsers play an integral role in the way we interact with the internet.
-They’re the gateway to the vast online universe, allowing us to shop, learn, communicate, entertain ourselves, and much more.
+Web browsers are the gateway to the vast online universe, allowing people to shop, learn, communicate, and entertain themselves.

 What is Browser?